*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 When talking about the kinds of Ethernet cable you can purchase, we really start with Cat5e cable.
 Everything before that (Cat1 – Cat5) is either obsolete or no longer recommended for home or office use.

 While there are no discernable physical differences between the original Cat5 Ethernet cable and the newer Cat5e Ethernet cable, manufacturers built this newer version with more stringent standards in mind.

-The idea was to ensure that this newer, more enhanced option would eliminate unwanted signal interferences and transfers that resulted in crosstalk between communication channels.
+The idea was to ensure that this newer, more enhanced option would eliminate unwanted signal interference and transfers that resulted in crosstalk between communication channels.

-As Cat5 fades into obscurity, Cat5e is currently one of the most popularly used Ethernet cables in the telco industry.
+As Cat5 fades into obscurity (it’s currently rated as obsolete), Cat5e is one of the most popular Ethernet cables in the telco industry.

 This is mostly thanks to its rather low production costs, which ensures its affordability.
 That, and the fact that it suffers from no crosstalk issues and can support much faster speeds when compared to its predecessor—Cat5.